Selective Disclosure

 Dr. Michael B. Jones

-Michael B. Jones is a Standards Architect at Microsoft.
-He is an editor of the OpenID Connect specifications, several IETF OAuth specifications, including JSON Web Token (JWT), the IETF JOSE (JSON...
+Michael B. Jones is on a quest to build the Internet’s missing identity layer.
+He is an editor of the OpenID Connect specifications, IETF OAuth specifications, including JSON Web Token (JWT)...

 Kristina Yasuda